Maghweb/elephant_talk/README.md

 - The raw data files: one file for each language result, as outputted by FormBricks on April 30th, 2025.
 - The combined and translated result file; WIDE FORMAT: In this file, all language responses from the 8 files are combined, and each question contains both the original response and the translated response (with the suffix "_EN" in the column name.
 Multiple choice answers are separated by a pipe character ("|")
 - The combined and translated result file; LONG FORMAT: In this file, there is one row for each response (english translation) given by each participant to each question.
+- Frequency file: This file contains the number of responses (absolute and %) for each answer, with combined breakdowns by language, age and gender (only M / F / Non-binary), other than totals.
+It includes only the questions used in the analysis narrated in [the project's website](https://www.stophatespeech.eu).
+It is meant as a file to facilitate analysis and visualizations for those who don't have the time or expertise to process the original survey files.

 ### META
 - Documentation of the data cleaning process